ssimpkin/notes/ocul-digital-curation-summit/notes.md

 Learning from other communities: Archivematica has a file format registry.
 Islandora group are looking at incorporating this and working with them.
 Development is ongoing, lots of things coming up.

+#Omeka
+###Kelli Babcock, Leslie Barnes, Rachelann Pisani (Toronto)

+Wide variety of digital collections at U of T. To meet demands, identified Islandora as the platform for managing this content.
+One Islandora repository (Collections U of T), projects can also get their own multisites.
+Separate sites show only the content of those sites, for instance, content with a Fisher namespace will be displayed on Fisher site.

+Allowed collections to be de-siloed, content managers as active contributors, preserving digital content, controlling access, etc.

+Collection access, use and reuse was a gap that Islandora wasn't 100% filling in terms of the DCC curation lifecycle.
+Omeka was chosen to fill these gaps.

+Omeka is an easy-to-use content management system that is more intuitive than Drupal.
+Plugins enable multiple functionalities like batch uploading, metadata extensions, and visualization.
+There's a free, hosted version at Omeka.net.

+Exhibits U of T is the Omeka service hosted by ITS.
+FedoraConnector plugin was used to reference media files and import the metadata to Omeka.
+Continuing theming between Collections U of T and Exhibits U of T. End goal is a suite of services that feel like an integrated service.
+Goal is to cover whole data curation cycle and integrate services into a single DC portal.

+Add content to collections, then pull from collections content to make exhibit.
+Choose from many page types to display content.

+Neatline is the mapping plugin for Omeka.
+Can plot points on a map.